Powell Scholar Program

 Any kind of leadership is fine, but some are more common than others.

-- Common Types: Student government, Band section leader, Camp counselor, Youth teacher at church, Girl Scouts, Eagle Scouts.
-(Note: students involved in these activities should try to explain the uniqueness of his/her particular experience....how is it different than all of the other student body presidents?)
+- Common Types of Leadership Experiences: Student Government, Band Leader, Camp Counselor, Sunday School Teacher, Girl Scouts, Eagle Scouts.
+Note: Students involved in these activities should try to explain the uniqueness of his/her particular experience....how is it different than all of the other student body presidents?

 Can I receive more than one merit scholarship?